-Apple trees come mainly as a scion, or top portion, grafted onto a rootstock.
+Apple trees come mainly as a scion, or top portion, grafted ontoapple tree a rootstock.
 The type of rootstock used will help determine the eventual size the tree will grow to.
 Some rootstocks will produce a full sized tree, while others will dwarf the tree and make it grow smaller.
 Growing apple trees that are dwarfed is more common in the home garden.
+Continue reading

 One of the primary problems faced by gardeners when growing apple trees is that they do not understand how to prune an apple tree properly.
 Pruning apple trees plays an important role in ensuring proper growth and fruit production.
 Pruning apple trees begin from the first season after planting, and contiue yearly until the tree dies.
 Before growing one, any gardener must fully understand how to prune an apple tree properly.
 Before understanding how to prune an apple tree, it is important to know how apple trees grow.

 Apple trees are central leader trees, this means that there is one main upright

 trunk, called the leader.
 All branches will sprout and grow out of this.
 A properly pruned apple tree should have a scaffold shape.
 This means that there are branches circling the tree, perpendicular to the leader, and there should be an area of about two feet between the levels to allow for light to reach the lower leaves and fruit.
 Continue reading